Ayaan7345/Ayaan_KB/pages/Section 3 Host to Host Communication.md

   id:: 64a0f550-af6f-4153-ac09-b18bb6cff08a
   collapsed:: true
 	- ![03-02+A+(Very)+Basic+Introduction+to+##networking.pdf](../assets/03-02+A+(Very)+Basic+Introduction+to+##networking_1688270254072_0.pdf)
-	- This is a basic #networking topology
+	- This is a basic #network topology
-	- When building a #networking there are some things to keep in mind
+	- When building a #network there are some things to keep in mind
 	- Topology
 	  Speed
 	  Cost